 Look at the mix of actions, thoughts and dialogues in the books you read, and you’ll see beneath the characters’ and author’s surface – maybe it’ll inspire you to write your own.

 Totally fascinated by this stuff.
 Can’t wait to learn more about it.
 The cool thing about improving even just one tiny thing in how you read is that it lasts forever and makes all your future reading better because of it.
-I highly recommend learning more about these topics, and this book is a great place to start!
+I highly recommend learning more about these topics, and Reading Like A Writer is a great place to start!

 What else can you learn from the blinks?